Albro3459/Pushin_Pantry/README.md

 # Team-10

-This is our group's recipe search website, Pushin' Pantry
+This is our "group's" recipe search website, Pushin' Pantry

 ### Client URL: